What Is Business Management? And Is It Right for You?

 While business management jobs vary by industry, employers will generally expect you to meet the same minimum requirements.
 These requirements include earning a degree and demonstrating specific job skills.

 Business management jobs typically require at least a bachelor's degree.
-Colleges commonly offer majors in business management or business administration.
+Colleges commonly offer majors in business management or business administration bachelor's.
 But students may also choose to major in an area of interest such as finance, accounting, or marketing.

 Some jobs in business management require a master's degree such as an MBA.
 Graduate-level degrees may concentrate on an area such as strategic management or entrepreneurship.